Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 Less nefarious is the information that skims the surface of the Dark Web, in a zone called the Deep Web.
 That belongs to large corporates or governments and is never exposed to the public, such as medical records, government reports, financial records, and such.
 These are kept away from search engines and behind powerful firewalls to protect them.

-It’s truly in the depths of the of the dark web that things get shady – and oftentimes dangerous.
+It’s truly in the depths of the Dark Web that things get more shady – and oftentimes dangerous.

 The Dark Web is slightly more complicated.
-This part of the world wide web is often run on networks of private servers, allowing communication only via specific means.
+This part of the WWW is often run on networks of private servers, allowing communication only via specific means.
 This enables a high degree of anonymity and makes it difficult for authorities to shut down.

-Unfortunately, this has led to Dark Web to become a place where many illegal activities take place.
+Unfortunately, this has led to the Dark Web to become a place where many illegal or immoral activities take place.